 After reviewing financial and other information available, the trustees consider that the Academy has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Future forecasts and ongoing commitment from the LA commissioner and non-LA commissioner's support the now established student intake therefore support the going concern assumption.
-At the balance sheet date, the cash at bank was £1,249k (2021: £460k) generally the increase in cash is largely due to budget savings through recruitment delays and deferred capital projects.
+At the balance sheet date, the cash at bank was £1,382k (2022: £1,249k) generally the increase in cash is largely due to budget savings through recruitment delays and deferred capital projects.
 Current cash levels are favourable and forecast to remain stable for the foreseeable future.
-At the balance sheet date, the academy trust net assets of £982k (2021: £223k).
+At the balance sheet date, the academy trust net assets are £1,480k (2022: £982k).